radicula/radicula.github.io/_posts/weblog/2021-11-17-shiny-rocks-plates.md

 Another side of the road find: two plates in this lovely pale blue ([Caribe Blue](https://www.ebay.com/itm/392847356209)).
 They have an incredible weight to them: exactly the type of plate you'd get a greasy spoon local diner.

 Anyway, and you'll notice that this will be a theme throughout this entire post, I broke one of them.
 Instead of shattering like normal china, it snapped cleanly in half -- easy cleanup, no dangerous shards.
-This is obviously an incredibly practical feature to have for soemthing used at a restaurant, and the combination of the weight and the practicality of them makes me love these things.
+This is obviously an incredibly practical feature to have for something used at a restaurant, and the combination of the weight and the practicality of them makes me love these things.
 I have some mugs that have that kind of diner-weight to them, too, and I almost always find myself reaching for those over the more delicate ceramic.
 It's kind of like having a fork or a spoon that has a good weight to it, I think.
 Very satisfying.